 What items are not suitable for a skip bin?

-Potentially dangerous, toxic or poisonous items, including asbestos and fibro-sheeting (unless using a prearranged asbestos liner), batteries, fire extinguishers, food waste (unless by special arrangement), fuel, oil, household/commercial poisons and other liquid waste, gas bottles, medical/infectious waste, paint products and related items, tyres, ammunition, flares and wet concrete (view all waste types).
+Potentially dangerous, toxic or poisonous items, including asbestos and fibro-sheeting, batteries, fire extinguishers, food waste (unless by special arrangement), fuel, oil, household/commercial poisons and other liquid waste, gas bottles, medical/infectious waste, paint products and related items, tyres, ammunition, flares and wet concrete (view all waste types).

 Can I put asbestos in a skip?